MLHale/CYBR8470/modules/webservices/README.md

 - Open Postman and create a new request.
 - Set the method to `GET` and the URL to your service endpoint (e.g., `http://localhost:8000/rest/dog/1/`).
 - Click Send.
+- You should get back the dog you populated in your database (Luna in my case).g

 ## GraphQL API Example